McDonnell Douglas KC-10 Extender: KC-10 Extender

 The most notable changes were the addition of the McDonnell Douglas Advanced Aerial Refueling Boom and additional fuel tanks located in the baggage compartments below the main deck.
 The extra tanks increase the KC-10's fuel capacity to 356,000 lb, nearly double the KC-135's capacity.
 The KC-10 has both a centerline refueling boom—unique in that it sports a control surface system at its aft end that differs from the V-tail design used on previous tankers—and a drogue-and-hose system on the starboard side of the rear fuselage.

 The KC-10 boom operator cockpit is seated in the rear of the aircraft with a wide window for monitoring refueling rather than prone as in the KC-135.
 The operator controls refueling operations through a digital fly-by wire system.
 The refueling boom can deliver fuel to a receiver at the maximum rate of 1,100 USgal per minute, while the centerline drogue system has a maximum fuel offload rate of 470 USgal per minute.

-The KC-10's mixed refueling system of hose-and-drogue and flying-boom allows it to refuel the aircraft of the U.S. Air Force, U.S. Navy, U.S. Marine Corps and allied forces.
+The KC-10's mixed refueling system of hose-and-drogue and flying-boom allows it to refuel the aircraft of the USAF, U.S. Navy, U.S. Marine Corps and allied forces.

 Unlike the KC-135, the KC-10's hose-and-drogue system allows refueling of Navy, Marine Corps, and most allied aircraft, all in one mission.
 The final twenty KC-10s produced included wing-mounted hose-and-drogue pods for added refueling locations.
-The KC-10 can carry a complement of 75 personnel with 146,000 lb of cargo, or 170,000 lb in an all-cargo configuration.
-With that, it can transport those weights for an unrefueled range of 4,400 mi.
+The KC-10 can carry 75 personnel with 146,000 lb of cargo, or 170,000 lb in an all-cargo configuration.
+It can transport those weights for an unrefueled range of 4,400 mi.
 The KC-10 has a large door located just behind the flight deck for loading and unloading cargo.
 Handling equipment is required to raise and lower loads to the cargo opening.
 The aircraft can still perform aerial refueling while carrying cargo.